mendix/docs/content/refguide/microflow.md

 ## 1 Introduction

 This document describes the properties of a microflow.
-If you want to see what microflows are for and what kind of elements they contain, you can check [Microflow Overview](microflows).
+If you want to see what microflows are for and what kind of elements they contain, you can check [Microflows](microflows).

 ## 2 Common Properties